Grooming the Basset Fauve de Bretagne

 CHARACTER

 The Basset Fauve de Bretagne is lively, courageous, and highly energetic, with a cheerful and confident disposition.
 Intelligent and independent, the breed retains strong hunting instincts and thrives on activity.
+This temperament means grooming should be efficient, calm, and consistent.
+Regular handling builds cooperation and makes routine grooming straightforward.

 Problem Solution